Elasticsearch Connecting to a Cluster

-2. Instaclustr manages the firewall permissions for the nodes in your cluster.
+- Instaclustr manages the firewall permissions for the nodes in your cluster.
 Each cluster node only allows connections from one or more trusted IP addresses.
-You can add one or more trusted IP addresses to the cluster firewall on the Cluster Settings page for the cluster.
-Click Firewall Rules from the Manage Cluster menu.
+You can add one or more trusted IP addresses to the cluster firewall by clicking Firewall Rules from the side bar.

-5. The Connection Info page contains a list of your node addresses, authentication credentials to connect to your cluster and a few connection examples for popular clients Elasticsearch supports.
+- The Connection Info page contains a list of your node addresses, authentication credentials to connect to your cluster, and a few connection examples for popular clients that Elasticsearch supports.